 A lack of control over operations also led to a breakdown in communication between the proposal, the invoicing and the delivery of services.
 There wasn't a way to link the three processes yet, which led to the company doing more for the school than was agreed upon or a disconnect as to whether or not an invoice had been sent out in time.

-“We explored multiple different systems,” Margarita said.
-“And out of the core systems we looked at, we thought Accelo was the best.
+“We explored multiple different platforms,” Margarita said.
+“And out of the core platforms we looked at, we thought Accelo was the best.
 Our team did a thorough evaluation, estimated the cost, and looked at the different tools we could use.
 After all of that, I was confident that Accelo was the right choice.”

 Accelo has also decreased the amount of time spent on billing.
 Previously, a client would send invoices created in Excel, and the accountant was responsible for manually getting that information into QuickBooks, which normally took hours.
 Now, the team leverages the QuickBooks and Accelo integration by logging time and creating invoices in Accelo.
 The information is then pushed to QuickBooks, allowing the company to see what's happening in real-time.
 This entire process only takes 30 minutes.